section-engineering-education/engineering-education/content/articles/dynamically-update-react-and-javascript-with-css-variables/index.md

 ---
 While one might be familiar with using CSS variables with something like [SASS](https://sass-lang.com), custom properties are native CSS implementation of using the variables right inside the browser.
 <!--more-->
-As already known, there are three main methods applied to use these custom variables.
-These include defining the double hyphen(`--`) prefixes on them, stating the variable's name, and prefixing it with the **var** keyword, representing it on an element or on a selector (this will make it be cascaded only within the scope).
+There are three main methods applied to use these custom variables.
+These include defining the double hyphen(`--`) prefixes on them, stating the variable's name, and prefixing it with the **var** keyword.
+Representing it on an element or on a selector (this will make it be cascaded only within the scope).

 The custom CSS variables are used in JavaScript and JavaScript frameworks.